mircealungu/mircea/thoughtstream.md

 Hope is greater than death.

-Although love is greater than even hope.
+And love is greater than even hope.

 The arithmetic of christianity :)